Prophesy, King Jesus from Lamb to Lion

 Celibacy

-Catholicism has moved far from its Judaism and Christian roots; however, the true Word of God remains.
+Catholicism has moved far from its JUDAISM and CHRISTIAN roots; however, the true Word of God remains.
 The Bible is referred to as ‘Canon’, a Greek word that means ‘rule’ because the Canon is the measuring stick.
 All the Books of the Bible are consistent divinely inspired writings by approximately 40 different authors on 3 different continents.
 The books have been scrutinized for canonization that includes answering a set of questions: 1) was the book written by a prophet; 2) miracles authenticate writer, confirming his message; 3) does the writing tell the truth about God without contradictions; 4) does the writing have a divine capacity to transform lives; and 5) did the people it was written for accept it as God’s Word (McGrath, 2012).
 The Word of God is relevant today as it was more than 2,000 years ago with the Old Testament long established centuries prior.
 Jesus often quotes from the Septuagint (Greek translation of Hebrew text) in His teachings and when He debates the Pharisees.
 The New Testament books were written, circulated, and accepted long before the Vulgate, the councils reaffirmed which 26 books would make up the New Testament (i.e. Nicene, Constantinople).
 These writings were always meant to go directly to the people in a language they understood which is why Jerome’s translation in the Latin was met with much scrutiny.
+In Matthew 23, Jesus gives the religious leaders warning about their arrogance, and self-seeking praise “and call no man your father on earth, for ‘you have one Father, who is in heaven.
+Neither be called instructors, for you have one instructor the Christ” (Matt 23:9-10 ESV).
+In Titus 1:6, we find the word ‘prysbyter’ which means ‘elder’ or ‘minister’ in Greek; however, the titles of ‘bishop’ and ‘pope’ ‘priest’ make their way into the new Roman Catholic Church.

 Jesus gives the Great Commission to the 12 Apostles“Then Jesus came to them and said, “All authority in heaven and on earth has been given to me, Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age” (Matthew 28: 18-20 NIV).
-When Jesus ascends to heaven, the church begins and so will Satan’s attempts to copy God and thwart His plan.
-First century church struggled in a pagan world much like today.
-Corinth struggled with immorality; Colossae had its mystics; Ephesus encountered false teachers; Thessalonica had end of time freaks; and Philippi were complainers (Muehlhoff, T., & Lewis, T. V. 2010).
-By the time we get to the Apostles to the Apostles, known as the Patristic Era (100-500AD), there are two schools of thought, Alexandria in Egypt (Alexander the Great established) that takes a philosophical approach (Greek), and the school of Antioch in Syria, where Apostle Paul and Barnabas plant the first church of believers that call themselves Christians.
+When Jesus ascended to heaven, the church began and so does Satan’s attempts to copy God and thwart His plan.
+Apostle Paul constantly pointed out false teachings that crept into the early church.; Corinth struggled with immorality; Colossae had its mystics; Ephesus encountered false teachers; Thessalonica had end of time freaks; and Philippi were complainers (Muehlhoff, T., & Lewis, T. V. 2010).
+The Bible is invaluable, knowing His Word protects us from falling for false doctrines.

 References: